Today's Friday • 11 mins read

 12 Core Traits of Dark Personalities

-Each dark triad shows distinct antisocial traits, yet they share common ones: callousness, hostility, tendency to exploit others, dishonesty, disagreeableness, and extreme self-interest.
+Dark personalities often show similar antisocial behaviors: callousness, hostility, tendency to exploit others, dishonesty, disagreeableness, and extreme self-interest.

-- Intelligence pattern.
-Narcissism has a small positive correlation with overall IQ.
-Psychopathy and Machiavellianism link to higher nonverbal scores compared to verbal ones.
-This is especially true for psychopathic white males.
+Narcissism has a small positive link to overall IQ.
+Psychopathy and Machiavellianism tend to show relatively stronger nonverbal reasoning than verbal skills; this pattern is most reported in psychopathic white males.

 “Despite their diverse origins, the personalities composing this ‘Dark Triad’ share a number of features.
 To varying degrees, all three involve a socially malevolent character with behavior tendencies toward self-promotion, emotional coldness, duplicity, and aggressiveness.” – Delroy Paulhus & Kevin Williams (2002)